parasaurolophus/home-automation/README.md

 controller is not a dogmatic adherence to theoretical purity in the domain of software architecture.
-The sad truth is that while Node-RED greatly benefits from the culture of an open source community project, it also suffers from the inevitable shortcomings of such products.
+The sad truth is that while Node-RED greatly benefits from the culture of an open source community, it also suffers from the inevitable shortcomings of all such products.
 (This is not unique to Node-RED nor even to open source software: the many challenges of relying on any open source product is a specific example of the general